EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 {{CoAP-Wild}} report average amplification factor of 27 and 34 respectively from a single response to a GET request for /.well-known/core to the default UDP port 5693.
-NoSec CoAP servers accessible over the Internet are mostly concentrated to a few countries and a few implementations, which do not really follow the recommendations in Section 11.3 of [RFC7252] (but the requirements are a bit soft).
+NoSec CoAP servers accessible over the Internet are mostly concentrated to a few countries and a few implementations, which do not follow the recommendations in Section 11.3 of [RFC7252] (but the requirements are a bit soft).

 An amplification attack using a single response is illustrated in {{ampsingle}}.